gabboraron/Play_with_Docker_Classroom/README.md

 > #### Service monitoring
 > Managing the applications and containers is more complicated than traditional VM deployments.
 There are logging features that tell us about the state of the running containers, but more detailed information about services inside the container is harder to monitor.
 >
 > For example, Docker provides us with the `docker stats` command.
 This command returns information for the container such as percentage CPU usage, percentage memory usage, I/O written to disk, network data sent and received, and process IDs assigned.
 This information is useful as an immediate data stream; however, no aggregation is done because the data isn't stored.
-We'd have to install third-party software for meaningful data capture over a period of time.
+We'd have to install third-party software for meaningful data capture over some time.